-Create a 3-day food journal of all the foods our kids eat and drink, you’ll notice that they are often grazing throughout the day and eating enough food to keep them from feeling hungry, thus making them less hungry at mealtime.
+Create a 3-day food journal of all the foods your kids eat and drink.
+You’ll notice that they are often grazing throughout the day and that they are eating enough food to keep them from feeling hungry, thus making them less hungry at mealtime.

 Many kids refuse to try foods because they are afraid of disappointing us when they truly don’t’ like something.
 Or worse, parents have built up so much pressure to trying something by “taking a bite” that a child literally gets stage fright from the pressure.

-Pressuring our kids to eat or try new things is not a long term solution.
+Pressuring our kids to eat or try new things is not a long-term solution.
 Instead, it causes the child to feel angst towards unfamiliar foods.
-Creating a no-pressure environment is key for long term success.
+Creating a no-pressure environment is key for long-term success.

 Sometimes, all it takes is for a friend to come over for dinner and your child to watch them enjoy the same meal they too are being served.
 While your child might not like the broccoli, they will get over the hump of trying it just by watching friends eat.

 I’d love to share with you how I got my picky eaters to overcome the fear of trying new foods.
 If this is of interest to you and really need the help to make mealtimes less stressful, click here.
 I’ll also send you 10 of our member favorite side dishes for you to try.